Mon – Sun: 24/7 Plumbing

 It’s also essential to monitor and control water chemistry.
 Test pH regularly and aim for a 6.5-8.0 range using acid neutralisers or alkali injectors.
 Chlorination or other disinfection limits microbially-influenced corrosion.

 Particulate filters remove sand and dirt that could abrade pipe walls.
 Water softeners reduce the hardness of minerals that react with metal.
-Other chemicals like phosphates, silicates, or zinc compounds can be dosed as corrosion inhibitors if needed for problematic water supply.
+If necessary, other chemicals like phosphates, silicates, or zinc compounds can be dosed as corrosion inhibitors for problematic water supplies.

 Rusted Pipes Wall

-In addition to chemistry, vigilant maintenance is required.
+Vigilant maintenance is also required in addition to chemistry.
 Conduct regular professional inspections to identify potential corrosion and address minor issues like leaks before major repairs are needed.
-Airtight plumbing with deaerators limits the oxygenation of the water.
+Airtight plumbing with deaerators limits water oxygenation.
 Keep aerators and strainers clear of debris.
 Prompt identification and remediation of corrosion will limit damage and costs.

 A dedicated water treatment system overseen by corrosion control specialists is advisable for large facilities.
 But smaller systems can also benefit from these fundamental approaches - selecting resistant materials, facilitating proper water chemistry, following manufacturer specifications, and inspecting and maintaining plumbing components.